Efficient Change-Point Detection for Tackling Piecewise-Stationary Bandits: The Algorithm

 \section{The \GLRklUCB{} Algorithm}

-Our proposed algorithm, \GLRklUCB{}, combines a bandit algorithm with a change-point detector running on each arm.
-It also needs a third ingredient, some forced exploration parameterized by $\alpha\in(0,1)$ to ensure each arm is sampled enough and changes can also be detected on arms currently under-sampled by the bandit algorithm. \GLRklUCB{} combines the \klUCB{} algorithm \citep{KLUCBJournal}, known to be optimal for Bernoulli bandits, with the Bernoulli GLR change-point detector introduced in Section~\ref{sec:ChangePointDetector}.
-This algorithm, formally stated as Algorithm~\ref{algo:GLRklUCB}, can be used in any bandit model with bounded rewards, and is expected to be very efficient for Bernoulli distributions, which are relevant for practical applications.
+\GLRklUCB{} (Algorithm~\ref{algo:GLRklUCB}) combines the \klUCB{} algorithm \citep{KLUCBJournal}, known to be optimal for Bernoulli bandits, with the Bernoulli GLR changepoint detector introduced in Section~\ref{sec:ChangePointDetector}.
+It also needs a third ingredient: some extra exploration to ensure each arm is sampled enough and changes can also be detected on arms currently under-sampled by \klUCB.
+This forced exploration is parameterized by a sequence $\alpha=(\alpha_k)_{k\in\N}$ of exploration frequencies $\alpha_k\in(0,1)$. \GLRklUCB{} can be used in any bandit model with bounded rewards, and is expected to be very efficient for Bernoulli distributions.

 \begin{small}

 \end{small}